Phundamentals/Phundamentals/README.md

+`Nothing is more dangerous than an idea when it is the only one you have.` ~ _Emil Chartier Alain_

+---

-﻿`Many rules were created so we could keep up appearances and hide behind them, but we, truthseekers, cannot.` ~ _Phundamentals_
+`Many rules were created so we could keep up appearances and hide behind them, but we, truthseekers, cannot.` ~ _Phundamentals_

 **AKA**: _Boolean logic_